ibm-cloud-docs/assistant/dialog-runtime.md

 - **Preventing returns**: In some cases, you might want to prevent a return to the interrupted conversation flow based on a choice the user makes in the current dialog flow.
 You can use special syntax to prevent a return from a specific node.

   For example, you might have a node that conditions on `#General_Connect_To_Agent` or a similar intent.
-When triggered, you get confirmation from users before you transfer them to an external service with a response such as, `Do you want me to transfer you to an agent now?` You can then add two child nodes that condition on `#yes` and `#no` respectively.
+When triggered, if you want to get the user's confirmation before you transfer them to an external service, you might add a response such as, `Do you want me to transfer you to an agent now?` You could then add two child nodes that condition on `#yes` and `#no` respectively.

-  The best way to manage digressions for this branch is to set the root node to allow digression returns.
-However, on the `#yes` node, include the following SpEL expression `<? clearDialogStack() ?>` in the response.
+  The best way to manage digressions for this type of branch is to set the root node to allow digression returns.
+However, on the `#yes` node, include the SpEL expression `<? clearDialogStack() ?>` in the response.
 For example:

     ```bash
   OK.
 I will transfer you now. <? clearDialogStack() ?>